thautwarm/Quick-Backend/README.md

 This does break the type safety of Idris, but for achieving a quick industrial integration, we provide this.

-It's still a future research about support for the full featured(type safety) Idris FFI.
+It's still a future research about support for the full featured Idris FFI, i.e., type safe FFI.

 In terms of the current design, when accessing a foreign function or value named `foreign`, you're actually accessing `RTS.foreign` in the backend.